nafvil/finpro_bapro/README.md

-NAVIL/Nafvil - Make Structs, Functions and Equations and the structure of the code MAJID/potuerza - Helps with all Functions that includes data Convertions AQEEL/aqeelmalikaziz - Work with the for loops and the inputs of the Main Program
+NAVIL/Nafvil - Make Structs, Functions and Equations and the structure of the code MAJID/potuerza - Helps with all Functions that includes data Convertions AQEEL/aqeelmalikaziz - Work with the for loops and the inputs of the Main Program RIAN/rhertanto11 - Helps with research for the equations